gbeckers/Darr/README.rst

   specific data file formats have.
 For example, if your data is a sound recording, saving it in '.wav' format enables you to directly open it in any audio program.
-- To keep things as simple as possible, DiskArray does not use compression.
+- To keep things as simple as possible, dArray does not use compression.
   Depending on the data, storage can thus take more disk space than necessary.
 If you are archiving your data and insist on minimizing disk space usage you can compress the data files with a general